GuanyuCui/BiSPER/README.md

 cd ..
 ```

-**Credit**: Code for AMC / GEER algorithms are from [their official GitHub page](https://github.com/AnryYang/GEER) and code for Bipush / Push algorithms are from [their official GitHub page](https://github.com/mhliao516/Resistance-Landmark).
+**Credit**: Code for Eigen 3.4 is taken from [the official website](https://eigen.tuxfamily.org/) of the Eigen library, code for AMC / GEER algorithms are from [their official GitHub page](https://github.com/AnryYang/GEER), code for Bipush / Push / AbWalk algorithms are from [their official GitHub page](https://github.com/mhliao516/Resistance-Landmark), and code for Bipush-vl / Push-vl / RW-vl algorithms are from [their official GitHub page](https://github.com/mhliao0516/EffectiveResistanceMultipleLandmark).

 ## Running Experiments